jakekara/nbdmod/README.md

 That's it.

-For examples look in the test_notebooks directory.
-(Copy them rather than altering these files, because the tests use these files and will fail if you edit them.)

-## Support for nbdlang syntax

-Only certain nbdlang directives are relevant to the process of importing notebooks.

-### ignore-cell (Implemented)

-This directive excludes the cell's contents during the import, so it is wholly ignored by the importing code.
-This is great to use on one-time computations in notebooks which don't make sense outside of the notebook context.
+## nbdlang, the not-so-secret sauce

+In your notebook file, you can mark a cell so that it is not imported by the `import` statement.

 ```python
 #: ignore-cell ::
 print("This code will not be executed when imported with nbmod")
 ```

+This little bit of syntax makes this library much different and more useful than past examples of tools that merely import an entire notebook as if it were a `.py` file.
+That's because notebooks are not written to be modules, so they include code that isn't "re-usable," like generating charts, performing one-time computations on specific data sets.

+That `#:` signifies that the rest of the line is going to be written in a special syntax called [nbdlang](https://github.com/jakekara/nbdl/), a related project for describing notebook code, which among other things can tell interpreters to ignore a code cell.

+## nbdlang support status

+Not all nbdlang syntax is meaningful to the `import` mechanism.
+The following syntax features will be implemented by this library

+### ignore-cell

+**This feature is imeplemented.**

+This directive excludes the cell's contents during the import, so it is wholly ignored by the importing code.
+This is great to use on one-time computations in notebooks which don't make sense outside of the notebook context.

-### view: {view_name} (Not implemented)
+### view: {view_name}

+**This feature is not yet implemented**

 This executes a code's cell inside a programmatically defined module named `{view_name}` during the import.